Hope4Cancer Patient’s Doctors Amazed as Her Cancer Disappears Without A Trace

 “The chemicals they pump into you are corrosive.
 People should consider doing anything else before they do that.”

 Rivi did not waste any time.
-Along with her supportive daughter, Tova, she made her way to the Hope4Cancer Institute in Baja California.
+Along with her supportive daughter, Tova, she made her way to the Hope4Cancer Treatment Centers in Baja California.

 About Pancreatic Cancer.
 Pancreatic cancer starts in the tissues of the pancreas, an essential organ that is found in the abdominal cavity behind the stomach.
 The pancreas releases enzymes that help digest food, and hormones that regulate important aspects of body function, such as regulation of blood sugar levels.
 For most patients, pancreatic cancer remains undetectable until it has spread to nearby organs and the symptoms become more obvious.
 Because of its ability to affect vital organs, pancreatic cancer is extremely dangerous.
 According to the American Cancer Society, the one year relative survival rate for all stages combined is 20% and the 5-year relative survival rate is 7%.